Ian Karmel

 Ian Karmel (born October 9, 1984) is an American stand-up comedian and writer.
-He was the co-head writer for CBS’ The Late Late Show with James Corden.
+He was the co-head writer for CBS’ The Late Late Show with James Corden from 2015 until the show ended in 2023.
 He wrote for the 2017 and 2018 Grammy Awards as well as the 2016 Tony Awards.
 His work on the 2016 Tony Awards earned him an Emmy Award nomination for Outstanding Writing for a Variety Special.
 His work on Carpool Karaoke: When Corden Met McCartney Live From Liverpool won him an Emmy in 2019.

-He portrays Kevin Duckworth in the film Summer of 69.

 Early life

 Karmel was born into a Jewish family in Portland, Oregon and raised in Beaverton.
 He graduated from Westview High School, and subsequently earned a bachelor's degree in political science from Portland State University.
 His sister, psychologist and nutritionist, Dr. Alisa Karmel, is the coauthor of his book, T-Shirt Swim Club: Stories from Being Fat in a World of Thin People.